 In association with this Project relicensing, the District is proposing minor modifications to the existing Project Boundary to remove three areas of land that are not necessary for Project operations and to add three areas of land that are related to requirements of the existing license (and anticipated new license).
 Figures showing these areas are provided in Appendix G-2.
-The District has evaluated the proposed modifications and, as described more fully below, determined that removal of the three areas would in no way inhibit or conflict with Project operations or maintenance, or other Project purposes such as flowage, recreation, shoreline control, or protection of environmental resources.
-Further, as described below, the addition of the three areas to the Project Boundary is consistent with the existing license (and anticipated new license) requirements.
+The District has evaluated the proposed modifications and determined that removal of the three areas would in no way inhibit or conflict with Project operations or maintenance, or other Project purposes such as flowage, recreation, shoreline control, or protection of environmental resources.
+Further, the addition of the three areas to the Project Boundary is consistent with the existing license (and anticipated new license) requirements.